minkione/tjtag-pi/README.md

  * A Raspberry Pi (I've only tested model B as of late 2013)
  * [Dual female jumper wires][jumper] to connect GPIO pins to WRT
- * Pins soldered on the JTAG header on WRT
+ * Pins soldered on the JTAG header of the target device
  * Beverege to enjoy afterward

 Setup
 =====

  1. Hook up the two boards as per the diagram in `wiring.jpg`
- 2. Optionally, bridge GPIO8 pin on the Pi to the nTRST pin on your device.
+ 2. Optionally, bridge GPIO8 pin on the Pi to the nTRST pin on your device
- 3. Power up your WRT
+ 3. Power up your device
  4. Checkout the code, compile and run it

         $ cd ~